 The Cross section analysis produces output series by performing a calculation across a set of input series at each point in time, e.g. average of multiple series.
-Below the possible calculation are listed:

 Find the highest observation.